cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

 cloud: true
 ---

-CockroachDB Standard users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
-Once the export is configured, metrics will flow from all regions of your CockroachDB Standard cluster to your chosen cloud metrics sink.
+CockroachDB {{ site.data.products.standard }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
+Once the export is configured, metrics will flow from all regions of your CockroachDB {{ site.data.products.standard }} cluster to your chosen cloud metrics sink.

 {{site.data.alerts.callout_success}}
-CockroachDB Standard clusters use Cloud Console instead of DB Console, and DB Console is disabled.
+CockroachDB {{ site.data.products.standard }} clusters use Cloud Console instead of DB Console, and DB Console is disabled.
 To export metrics from a CockroachDB {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/monitoring-and-alerting) instead of this page.
 {{site.data.alerts.end}}

-Exporting metrics to AWS CloudWatch is only available on CockroachDB Standard clusters which are hosted on AWS.
-Metrics export to Datadog is supported on all CockroachDB Standard clusters.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.standard }} clusters which are hosted on AWS.
+Metrics export to Datadog is supported on all CockroachDB {{ site.data.products.standard }} clusters.

 {{site.data.alerts.callout_info}}
 {% include_cached feature-phases/preview.md %}